- 24 Oct 2023

 After you’ve granted access to your camera and microphone, you can join a meeting with video.

-To ensure you’ve selected the right camera, click Camera & Mic button and select your desired camera via the drop-down menu.
+To ensure you’ve selected the right camera, select the Camera settings and select your desired camera from the options.

 If you are in grid view, up to 16 video streams can be shown on the screen simultaneously (yours and 15 others).
 You change the call layout to the spotlight mode and anyone whose camera is enabled will take over the screen if they are actively speaking or if their participant card has been pinned.